KhogenTheRabbit/KhogenTheRabbit/README.md

 - 👋 Hi, I’m @KhogenTheRabbit
-- 👀 I’m interested in Minecraft And Programming
+- 👀 I’m interested in everything computer related
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning lavarel framework
-- 📫 Discord : KhogenTheRabbit#2391
+- 📫 Discord : KhogenTheRabbit

 <!---
 KhogenTheRabbit/KhogenTheRabbit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.